CarlosLanderas/azure-app-configuration/README.md

 ## Running samples

-You can find some sample code snippets here: [examples](https://github.com/CarlosLanderas/azure-app-configuration/tree/master/examples) just replace the configuration with your Azure configuration endpoint, your access_key and secret and execute them by using:
+You can find some sample code snippets here: **[examples](https://github.com/CarlosLanderas/azure-app-configuration/tree/master/examples)**.

+Just replace the configuration with your Azure configuration endpoint, your access_key and secret and execute them by using:

 `cargo run --example list-key-values`